infinum/dotnet-handbook/Testing/Testing tools.md

 As it is with a lot of things in software development, when writing tests, we don't want to reinvent the wheel for each project.
-The .NET ecosystem has a lot of 1st and 3rd party tools available that can make our lifes easier when writing tests (and no, we're not thinking of just asking ChatGPT to write them for you).
+The .NET ecosystem has a lot of 1st and 3rd party tools available that can make our lives easier when writing tests (and no, we're not thinking of just asking ChatGPT to write them for you).
 Here are just some of them that we use regularly.

 ### Testing frameworks